schorschii/OCO-Server/docs/Packages.md

 In the 'Procedure' fields, you define which commands should be executed when deploying or uninstalling a package.

-When deploying, the ZIP archive is unpacked into a temporary directory.
+When deploying, the `.zip` archive is unpacked into a temporary directory.
 Then a command (the procedure) is executed to start the installation.
-Longer commands should be stored in a script (.bat or .sh) you have written yourself.
+Longer commands should be stored in a script (`.bat` or `.sh`) you have written yourself.

 Example Procedures:
 - EXE setup for Windows: `installer.exe /S` (no uninstallation support)